Lemba, Kinshasa

-Lemba is a commune in the Mont Amba District of Kinshasa, the capital of the Democratic Republic of the Congo.
-Spanning an area of 23.70 square kilometers, it has an estimated population of 1,120,992 as of 2015.
+Lemba is a commune in the Mont Amba District of Kinshasa.
+Covering approximately 23.70 square kilometers, it had an estimated population of 1,120,992 in 2015, making it the seventh-most populous commune.
 Lemba is bordered by several communes, with the Limete commune to the north, the Kalamu River forming a natural boundary with Ngaba to the northwest, and Makala to the southwest.
 The Kimwenza road marks its border with Mont-Ngafula, while the Matete River separates it from Matete to the northeast and Kisenso to the southeast.

 Lemba is an important hub for market gardening and social-commercial activities, which are key to its economy.
 It is also a center for education and research, hosting the University of Kinshasa, the Regional Center for Nuclear Studies, and the private Université Panafricaine de Gouvernance et Innovations.
 Additionally, it is home to notable institutions such as Notre-Dame de la Sagesse and sports organizations like the BC Biso Na Biso and the Athlétique Club Kuya Sport.